mozman/ezdxf/docs/source/dxfinternals/acis.rst

 cumbersome to reverse-engineer entities and their properties and the analysis of ACIS data is limited to use as embedded data in DXF and DWG files.

-It is possible to extract geometries made up only by polygonal faces and maybe in the future it is also possible to create such polygon face meshes.
+It is possible to extract geometries made up only by planar polygonal faces and maybe in the future it is also possible to create such polygon face meshes.

 .. warning::